SophieSu2723/Interactive-Lab-Hub/Lab 1/README.md

 ### Part E. Costume the device

 We used a foam roller as the outer shell.
-This material allows light to pass through while also being easy to shape into the form of a small chair-like robot.
-We also decided to wrap colorful yarn around the foam roller to add texture that makes the device look friendlier and less mechanical.
-Since the yarn is loosely wound, it does not block the light diffusion from inside the foam roller, allowing the glow and expression cards to remain visible.
-To convey the robot’s facial expressions, we would use hand-drawn semi-transparent paper cards slotted in front of the light.
+The foam was easy to shape into the form of a small chair-like robot.
+Also, such material does not block the light diffusion from the phone, allowing the glow to remain visible.
+To convey the robot’s facial expressions, we would use hand-drawn semi-transparent paper cards slotted in the foam.

-For the vibration element, we would attach the phone underneath the seat of the chair itself.
-This placement concealed the phone visually while still allowing the vibration feedback to be sensed clearly by the actor.
-This kept the vibration experience body-centered (linked directly to sitting posture), while the robot decoration remained a separate light/sound companion on the desk.
+For the vibration element, we would place the phone on the chair itself, underneath a thin felt blanket.
+The felt fabric concealed the phone visually while still allowing the vibration feedback to be sensed clearly by the actor.
+This helps keep the vibration experience body-centered (linked directly to sitting posture), while the robot remains a separate light/sound companion on the desk.